luckyuday/smart_recipe_generator/README.md

 * **Responsive Design:** The interface is built to be clean, intuitive, and fully responsive on all devices.

 ## Technology Stack
-The application is built using a modern MERN (MongoDB, Express, React, Node.js) stack, leveraging my previous experience building projects like the "Moody Player."
+The application is built using a modern MERN (MongoDB, Express, React, Node.js) stack.

 * **Frontend:** **React** with **Vite** and **Axios** for a fast and efficient user interface.
 * **Backend:** **Express.js** to create a RESTful API for handling data requests.